srlasher/pdstools/Home.md

 - Requests for importing data through a direct link
 - Jupyterlab for jupyter notebook support
 - Ipywidgets for interactive notebook widgets
+- Pyarrow for faster data loading
+- Polars for faster data processing

 ### Optional dependencies
-- Pyarrow for faster data loading
 - Sklearn for AUC calculation in cdh_utils

 ### Compatibility